 5. Be Disruptive

 Respect your neighbors and maintain the status quo.
 Don’t make extremely loud noises, have any late-night parties, leave trash or litter around the property, or do anything else that could cause a disturbance.
 You don’t want your neighbors to complain to your landlord or the police.

 Depending on your landlord, you may or may not be able to do any painting to the interior or exterior of the rental property.
 Always check with your landlord first and make sure you get approval for all the details, including the right color and texture choices.

 Make sure to look into obtaining a renters insurance policy to cover your valuable belongings in case of fire or water damage or being stolen or lost.
 If you don’t have renters insurance, you’ll probably end up having to pay out of pocket for such losses, as landlords typically don’t insure or reimburse tenants for such things.
 Note also that renters insurance often covers property losses sustained outside the rental unit, such as in your car, hotel room, or storage unit.
 You also don’t want to be personally liable for any injury to your guests or their property or have to pay for additional living expenses like hotel and meal costs while you’re displaced from the rental property during damage repairs.

 If you’re renting, make sure to read your lease thoroughly so you know what’s expected.
-Following the tips above is a great common-sense way to keep your landlord and neighbors happy, and you’ll be satisfied too when you know your property is protected by reliable, affordable renters insurance.
-For a free quote, reach out to the professionals at Altra Insurance Services today at 619-474-6666.
+Following the tips above is a great common-sense way to keep your landlord and neighbors happy, and you’ll be satisfied too we provide affordable renters insurance homeowners can rely on.
+We also offer renters, commercial, and car insurance Chula Vista who are looking for high-quality service are urged to call one of our friendly representatives today at 619-474-6666.